nerel-ds/NEREL-BIO/bio-nne/README.md

 Nested Named Entity Annotation example

 ## Dataset
-In order to download our train/dev splits with annotations for BioNNE 2024, please register at [BioASQ](http://participants-area.bioasq.org/#) website.
+In order to download our train/dev splits with annotations for BioNNE 2024, please register at the [BioASQ](http://participants-area.bioasq.org/#) website.

 ## Baseline Solution
 You can find the baseline solution in the [baseline_model](https://github.com/nerel-ds/NEREL-BIO/tree/master/bio-nne/baseline_model) directory.